October 24, 2016 - FOR IMMEDIATE RELEASE

 KH176 is an orally bio-available small molecule in development by Khondrion for the treatment of mitochondrial (-related) diseases.
 The compound is a member of a new class of Khondrion drugs essential for the control of oxidative and redox alterations.
 In December 2015 Khondrion reported that KH176 demonstrated a favorable pharmacokinetic profile and an acceptable safety profile in randomized, placebo-controlled, double blind Phase 1 clinical trials, performed in healthy male volunteers.

 The KHENERGY STUDY is a single-center, double-blinded, randomized, placebo-controlled 2-way cross over phase 2 trial involving 20 patients.
 Patients are required to meet major screening criteria before starting the treatment phase of the trial.
 The screening period from recruitment to initiating treatment is approximately 4 weeks.
-The study should encounter its full complement of treated patients to meet the previously stated goal of topline data readout in the middle of 2017.
 The phase 2 study is supervised by dr. Mirian Janssen (MD, PhD), Department of Internal Medicine-Metabolic Diseases of the Radboud Center for Mitochondrial Medicine at the Radboudumc, Nijmegen, The Netherlands.

 Patients will receive KH176 in a 100 mg twice-daily oral dosing schedule.
 The primary efficacy endpoint will be objective, quantitative, and clinically relevant gait assessments.
 The study will also explore changes in other measures of clinical relevance and biomarkers associated with mitochondrial functioning.